While programming, there are times when we need to make decisions based on certain values and conditions.

 Enter a number: 35

-As we can see, there is no output as the if
+We can see nothing is printed as the if

 score = 35